Last updated on July 11th, 2022 at 01:11 pm

 Validation Via Coincidence

 Either way, bumping into Tim felt like validation from the Universe.
 Two of my big dreams this year are completing my book and becoming fully “location independent” through my life coaching business, so I can live and work from anywhere.

 Tim is all about making life a giant experiment, and all about optimizing health and life.
-He’s all about living our dreams on our terms, and bucking convention.
+He’s all about living your dreams on our terms and bucking convention.

 Somehow bumping into him felt like total validation that I am “on my path.”

 And Yet More Validation On The Path